-Staff Selection Commission is recruiting Scientific Assistants for India Meteorological Department.
-There are a total of 1102 tentative vacancies for which applications were invited online.
-The online test for SSC Scientific Assistant Recruitment 2017 has been conducted from November 20 to 27, 2017.
-SSC has now released the answer key for the examination.
+Staff Selection Commission has recruited Scientific Assistants for India Meteorological Department.
+There were a total of 1102 tentative vacancies for which applications were invited online.
+The online test for SSC Scientific Assistant Recruitment 2017 was conducted from November 20 to 27, 2017.
+SSC has now declared the final result for the examination.
 The candidates can check it from the link below.
 Candidates who will be selected for this position will be paid at level 6 of the pay matrix (Rs.9300-34800) plus grade pay of Rs.4200 in pre-revised scale.
 The approximate salary for the Scientific Assistant, as per analysis of salary structure from secondary sources, is Rs.33,000 – 36,000 / month (varies with post location).
 The Scientific Assistant in India Meteorological Department carries an All India Service Liability (AISL) which means that the candidates who will qualify in the Final list can be asked to serve anywhere in the country.

 SSC Scientific Assistant Recruitment 2017